 |Home Automation Power Outlet & ZigBee Extender||$49.00|

 On paper, abode appeared to be superior to both SimpliSafe and Scout.
 After testing, I feel the same way.
 (In addition to testing abode, I have tested both SimpliSafe and Scout.
 You can read about my experience here.)

 What disappointed me the most about abode was the feel of the hardware.
 Though abode looks cool on the web, it feels cheap and clunky in person, and the camera concept is a miss.
 However, they offer all of the free services they promise, their geofencing feature is the most accurate I’ve ever tested, their customer service/tech support is out of this world stellar, the integrations improve home security, and the system works.
 In my opinion, the pros outweigh the cons.

-abode suggests you get started with the starter kit.
+abode suggests you get started with a starter kit.
 The starter kit sells for $279.00 and includes the Gateway, one mini door/window sensor, a key fob, and a motion sensor.
-Alternatively, you can purchase more robust kits (Amazon link) like this one, which includes a hub, motion-detecting camera, door/window sensors, an indoor WiFi camera, and a key fob for $329.00. iota will also sell for $329.00 and will launch this spring.
+You can purchase the kit from Amazon. iota will also sell for $329.00 and will launch this spring.

 Last Updated 1/28/2018

 Updated With SimpliSafe 3 and New abode Pricing

 Read Previous Updates

 1/10/2018 Added information on abode’s new iota camera and Google Assistant integration.